jmoorefield/COP5725Project/README.md

 To Run the Code:
 -------------------
 ```
-Download the igs.jar
+Download all files from the GitHub
-Run the igs.jar
+Ensure that the prerequisites are met
+Run App.java, SampleOrderedInterleave.java, InterleaveWithData.java
 ```

 Distribution of Work: